psychemedia/island-storynotes/carus-wilson/50-wilson-nicholls-controversy.md

 THE REV. W. CARUS WILSON

-Our late estimable neighbour, the Bey.
-W. Carus Wilson, is obliged by the delicate state of his health to seek the climate of a warmer region than our own in the north, but whilst absent from the paternal hall at Casterton, the rev. gentleman, in spite of his bodily ailments, finds time and strength to put out his talent to interest, and as usual to be going about doing good.
+Our late estimable neighbour, the Rev. W. Carus Wilson, is obliged by the delicate state of his health to seek the climate of a warmer region than our own in the north, but whilst absent from the paternal hall at Casterton, the rev. gentleman, in spite of his bodily ailments, finds time and strength to put out his talent to interest, and as usual to be going about doing good.
 Whilst sojourning in Piedmont Mr. Carus Wilson was ever actively employed in the cause of Christian truth and Christian liberty, and having returned from the continent, he is now, we find, a resident in the neighbourhood of Portsmouth, where it seems a wide field for the exercise of his philanthropy soon opened itself up.
 His active mind discovered that the routine of the private soldier's life required looking after — that to prevent him from exchanging the listlessness of the barrack room for the debauchery of the canteen, some third-retreat must be offered to him for the occupation of his leisure hours.
-A library of amusing publications sug- gested itself, and mainly by the rev. gentleman's efforts a Soldiers' Institute baa been established in Portsmouth garrison.
+A library of amusing publications suggested itself, and mainly by the rev. gentleman's efforts a Soldiers' Institute has been established in Portsmouth garrison.
 We find in a Portsmouth paper the following report of the first annual meeting :

 `[First annual report of the Soldiers' Institute then follows.]`

 ```

-But by the end of April, W. Carus Wilson's name would be appear frequently in the norther papers for another reason.
+But by the end of April, W. Carus Wilson's name would be appear frequently in the northern papers for another reason.

 ## An Initial Response to the Charges Against the Cowan Bridge School